Note that some of these regulations are modified for Spring League

 1. Teams must register a minimum of 8 and a maximum of 15 players on their roster.
-Each player must be registered with CSMBA at least 24 hours prior to the first game played and by no later than December 1.
+Each player must be registered online at least 24 hours prior to the first game played and by no later than December 1.
 Registrations will not be accepted after this date.

 2. Each player must play a minimum of 10 league games to participate in playoffs.
 It is the responsibility of scorekeepers to record players from both teams listed on the score sheet that did not play.
 This is how the league confirms the number of games played.

-3. Once a player is registered with a team, he may not play with any other team in any other division for that season (except for Players in Divisions A-J who can also play in Masters Division).
+3. Once a player is registered with a team, he may not play with any other team in any other division for that season (except for players who can also play in Masters Division).

-5. Any player who is not registered and/or does not sign the Association waiver and plays in any games will be suspended and his teams defaults all games he played in.
+5. Any player who has not registered online and plays in any games will be suspended and his team defaults all games he played in.

 6. All players must wear the same color and style of uniform and all uniforms should have clearly visible numbers on the front and back.
 Numbers on the front are to be at least 6 inches, back 8 inches.
 Failure to do so may result in discipline including loss of points, providing points to the opposing team and automatic default of the game.
 Reversible uniforms are required.
 Players are expected to wear the same number for the entire season.

 7. Teams must pay league fees (and any default penalties or fines from the previous season) by the registration deadline established by the association each year.
 Teams who submit fees paid after this date (in whole or part) are subject to late fees or may not be accepted into the league.

 8. Game results are to be reported by Scorekeeping staff.
 In the absence of league scoring staff, teams must supply a timer and scorer.
 The winning team is required to report the following results to the commissioner:

-9. Each team must pay a one-time $100 performance bond that is forfeit when the team defaults any game.
+9. Each team must pay a one-time $100 performance bond that is forfeit when the team defaults a game.
 This bond is intended to discourage defaults and recover fixed costs of a game.
-Once a team leaves our association in good standing, the bond will be refunded.
+Once a team leaves our association in good standing, the bond is refunded.

 10. Teams who default a game lose their $100 performance bond and must replenish it prior to their next game.
 Any subsequent games are defaulted without payment of this bond.